marcorentap/hallucinet/README.md

         - subnet: 192.168.100.0/24
 ```

-This will start HalluciNet on `192.168.100.2`.
+This will start Hallucinet on `192.168.100.2`.

-### 2. Configure Your System to Use HalluciNet
+### 2. Configure Your System to Use Hallucinet

 #### On Systemd-Based Distributions
 If your system uses `systemd-resolved`, modify `/etc/systemd/resolved.conf`: